tower/tower/README.md

 ## Research

-These are projects that should either be integrated into Metro, or rewritten to decrease file size.
+These are projects that should either be integrated into Coach, or rewritten to decrease file size.

 ### Database